ngoc-xb-nguyen/mysite/content/post/about-me.md

 ---

 #
 **Ngoc X.B.
 Nguyen (Jean)** is a **junior scientist and researcher** at the Postharvest Technology of Ornamental Plant, School of Bioresources and Technology, King Mongkut’s University of Technology Thonburi (KMUTT), Bangkok, Thailand.
 Her current project, under the supervision of **Asst.
-Prof. Mantana Buanong**, focuses on the **transcriptomic analysis of Vanda orchid cv.
-Sansai Blue, aiming to discover ethylene regulators in Vanda's senescence**.
+Prof. Mantana Buanong**, focuses on the **transcriptomic analysis of cut Vanda orchid flowers, aiming to discover ethylene regulators in the flower senescence**.

 #
 Before joining the Vanda orchid project, she worked as a research staff member at the School of Animal and Veterinary Sciences, University of Adelaide (Roseworthy Campus), South Australia, under the guidance of Assoc.
 Prof. Dr. Farhid Hemmatzadeh.